-The Fear of Being Alone
+Fear of Being Alone

-The small apartment I lived in after my divorce was nice.
-It had a small deck shaded by giant redwood trees.
-I spent afternoons and evenings sitting alone on the deck studying my latest bag of books from a local book fair; classic psychology from Jung, James, and Fromm were my most valued discoveries.
-After raising three beautiful children, and struggling for the better part of two decades, I cherished the solitude of the redwood shaded deck and a good book.
-I gratefully welcomed the quiet apartment; but soon hated it.
+The small apartment where I lived after the divorce was nice.
+Shaded by two giant redwoods was a small private deck.
+I spent afternoons and evenings there reading my latest acquisitions from a local book fair; classic psychology from Jung, James, and Fromm were valued discoveries.
+After raising three beautiful children, and struggling through a tough relationship lasting the better part of two decades, I now relished the time alone.
+I gratefully welcomed the quiet apartment; but soon came to hate it.

-The drive to escape loneliness conflicted with the fear of a miserable relationship.
+The drive to escape loneliness can be powerful, conflicting with fear of a miserable relationship.
 In the end, for me, it worked out.
 I met a cute gal and married.
 I still have fears.
-But now enjoy the security, love and companionship of a healthy relationship.
-Now and then, I think of the shaded deck and long for the solitude I hated so much.
+But fears are easily confronted when enjoying security, love and companionship.
+Now and then, I long for the peaceful solitude of the redwood shaded deck that I hated so much.

 We are complicated creatures with conflicting motivations.
 Often one desire rivals with other conflicting wants, fighting internally for dominancy; we can’t have everything.
 Chasing one urge often requires abandoning a lessor desire.
 These complicated trade-offs continually impinge on simplicity.
 A commitment to a lover includes a choice to abandon some benefits of singlehood.
 Many believe they can cheat, engage in conflicting wants, and get it all, failing to make the appropriate sacrifices, juggling the unjuggleable until feelings are hurt, and futures destroyed.
 Trade-offs, whether recognized or not, accompany most important decisions.